Badler125/classification-HW/README.md

 When comparing the results of the models in the resampling notebook, I found that they all had extremely similar results and all did a great job classifying high and low risk loans.
 Alternatively, when comparing the results of the ensamble classifiers, you'll see that the easy ensemble classifier greatly outperformed the balanced random forest classifier.
-Although, in the end it does'nt really matter because even the easy ensemble classifier did a terrible job predicting the high risk loans which, in this case, are the most important.
+Although, in the end it doesn't really matter because even the easy ensemble classifier did a terrible job predicting the high risk loans which, in this case, are the most important.